korbexmachina/archive-assistant/readme.md

 - You need to have a file that specifies the directory to be archived on the first line, and the directory that will be managed by the program.
 - The predefined path is `~/.config/autoArchive/archivePaths.txt`
-  - You can edit this in the file, and it shuld be the only thing you need to edit
+  - You can edit this in the file, and it should be the only thing you need to edit

     ```python
     CONST_PATH = os.path.expanduser("~/.config/autoArchive/archivePaths.txt")